Best Long Lasting Dog Chews to Keep Your Dog Busy

 It is important to remember that natural chews do not replace regular exercise or one-on-one attention.
 They should only be used supplementally to help deter destructive behaviours.

-Offer chews in between playtime.
+Offer chews in between playtime, training, and exercise.
 Rotate natural chews, puzzle toys, and chew toys to keep your dog engaged when you aren’t spending one-on-one time with them.

 Check out Bored Dogs: Symptoms & Solutions for Dog Boredom for more tips to prevent boredom-related destructive behaviours and anxiety.